hayatiptv/iptv/README.md

-# iptv
+# iptv Free Live TV Channels worldwide
-canli izle live TV Collection of 8000+ publicly available IPTV channels from all over the world
+Canli izle live TV Collection of 8000+ publicly available IPTV channels from all over the world

 Collection of 8000+ publicly available IPTV channels from all over the world.